rks101/isdp/README.md

 - you never reused it on multiple sites
 - you never reused it on other sites with varying one or two digits/characters

-*^ (Be careful when you type your passwords/PINs because Cameras watch you at 3 meters in offices (and cannot stop thefts), ATMs, public places, and wherever not.
-Who cares about your mental health or privacy?)
+*^ (Be careful when you type your passwords/PINs because Cameras watch you at 3 meters in offices, ATMs, traveling stations, public places, etc.)

 ----